ell-ska/ell-ska/README.md

 # Hello there!
 I'm Ella, a curious frontend developer based in Stockholm.
-I enjoy creating modern and appealing websites while listening to some amazing music 😁 I'm currently studying *Frontend / App Development* at [Changemaker Educations](https://cmeducations.se/utbildningar/program/frontend-app-developer)
+I enjoy creating modern and appealing websites while listening to some amazing music 😁

 ## This is what I do if I get to choose
 <p>